 Reason for the Shortage

-- Ben Venue has stopped production in its plant in Bedford, Ohio and close in July 2014.1,2
+Ben Venue stopped production in its plant in Bedford, Ohio and closed in July 2014.1,2

 Mitomycin Powder for Injection (Mannitol Formulation), Accord3

 5 mg single dose vial (NDC 16729-0115-05)

 5 mg single dose Novaplus vial (NDC 16729-0246-05)